AndersBrunc/ot-harjoitustyo/laskarit/budgetapp/documentation/vaatimusmaarittely.md

 ## Purpose

-The application allows for the user to keep track of there income and spendings, which leads to awareness and better choices.
+The application allows for the user to keep track of their income and spendings, which leads to awareness and better choices.

 ## Functions